-We are continuing to invest in the future of our academic staff by appointing Chancellor's Fellowships across multiple disciplines.
+We are continuing to invest in the future of our academic staff by appointing another cohort of 30 Chancellor's Fellowships focused on data-enabled research and innovation applied across a range of disciplines.
 These 5-year Fellowships support early career researchers at the start of their independent academic careers.

 Equality and Diversity

 As women and members of ethnic minorities are currently under-represented in posts at this level we particularly encourage applications from members of these groups.
 We are committed to support individuals looking to return to research after a career break for family, caring or health reasons.

-Level of Appointment and relocation
+Level of Appointment and Relocation

-What is tenure-track?
+What is Tenure-Track?